apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/API-stability-of-generated-code.md

 You can hide the generated client code as an implementation detail and provide a hand-written Swift API to your users using the following steps:

 1. Create a library target that is not exposed as a product, called, for example, `GeneratedGreetingClient`, which uses the Swift OpenAPI Generator package plugin.
-2. Create another library target that is exposed as a product, called, for example, `Greeter`, which imports the depends on the `GeneratedGreetingClient` target but doesn't use the imported types in its public API.
+2. Create another library target that is exposed as a product, called, for example, `Greeter`, which depends on the `GeneratedGreetingClient` target but doesn't use the imported types in its public API.

 This way, you are in full control of the public API of the `Greeter` library, but you also benefit from calling the service using generated code.